 Currently it will be difficult to demonstrate the full achievement of these (long-term) goals as insufficient knowledge exists on past harbour porpoise distribution and abundance.
 The ability to predict the future is also difficult and will need to be based on modelling with assumptions for which we have limited data.
 However, in the shorter-term a pragmatic minimum objective is to at least maintain the present situation and, if possible, improve it.
 In any event, it is essential that an appropriate modelling framework is developed that will enable an evaluation of management goals.
-Progress has been made within the SCANSII project (SCANS-II 2008) building upon the work undertaken by the joint IWC/ASCOBANS working group (IWC, 2000).
+Excellent progress is expected in this regard within the SCANSII project (SCANS-II 2008) building upon the work undertaken by the joint IWC/ASCOBANS working group (IWC, 2000).